How To Create Your Own Sacred Cacao Ceremony

 Practice affirming your intentions out loud.
 Our voices are extremely powerful tools and you may notice energetic shifts as your words echo through your sacred space.
 4. Drink The Cacao Smell the aroma of the cacao before drinking it and then indulge in each sip, allowing the medicine to permeate through your body.
-The cacao may be felt in your body immediately, or it may take around 20 minutes to begin feeling a buzzy.
-At this point you will experience more blood flowing to your brain and your heart, and focus may become easier.
+The cacao may be felt in your body immediately, or it may take around 20 minutes to begin feeling buzzy.
+At this point, you will experience more blood flowing to your brain and your heart, and focus may become easier.
 Release expectations and listen to your body as energies begin to shift.
 5. Activate Your Intention Allow the energy of cacao and your intuition to take you where you need to go.

 If your intention is inner processing – you may find that you want to meditate, journal, or embark on a shamanic journey.

 If your intention is self-expression – you may want to sing, create music, or practice a movement modality.